Lebanon: Deadly clashes erupt in Beirut amid blast probe protests | DW | 14.10.2021

 "While protesters were going to Justice Palace, they were fired at in the Tayounah area," an army statement said.

+The attackers also used rocket-propelled grenades, he confirmed in a statement on Lebanese TV.

-In a follow-up statement, the army said it would open fire with live rounds, asking civilians to evacuate the affected areas.
+In a follow-up statement, the army said it responded by firing with live rounds, asking civilians to evacuate the affected areas.

-A journalist from the Associated Press saw a man open fire from his balcony with a pistol while victims lay around bleeding.

-Hezbollah blamed gunmen from the Christian Lebanese Forces for the attack in a statement later on Thursday.
+Hezbollah blamed the violence on gunmen from the right-wing Christian Lebanese Forces in a statement later on Thursday.
+DW correspondent Bassel Aridi said no official statement regarding who was behind this shootings has been released by Lebanese officials.

 Prime Minister Najib Mikati called for the arrest of those responsible for the shootings as he appealed for calm on Thursday.
 He urged people "not to be dragged into civil strife."

-DW correspondent Bassel Aridi reported that the authorities had sent in special forces units into the areas affected to put an end to the attacks.
+DW's Aridi reported that the authorities sent in special forces units into the areas affected to put an end to the attacks.
+According to Aridi, the clashes had stopped by the mid-afternoon and the Minister of Internal Affairs confirmed six deaths in the violence.

-"In the last ten minutes, the situation has perhaps settled down," Aridi told DW.
-"The clashes between Lebanese armed forces and the gunmen were the most critical clashes since the morning.

-"At least five RPGs exploded at a roundabout where armed personnel are standing by."

 Bassel Aridi, DW correspondent, reported that special forces were mopping up resistance in the Lebanese capital

-"According to the Minister of Internal Affairs, he counted six dead at the moment," said Aridi.
-"The special forces commandos are taking the lead in order to put an end to these clashes.
+Aridi said the clashes between Lebanese armed forces and gunmen were the most fierce since the initial clashes earlier in the day.
+The armed forces said they believe snipers were deployed to shoot protesters and soldiers.

-"I don't know if there any casualties at this moment among the Lebanese army.
-Hopefully, the Lebanese armed forces will put an end to this escalation before the night," he added.
+"I don't know if there any casualties at this moment among the Lebanese army," Aridi said.

+"We can say things are back to normal, and at least they opened the road because before that it was completely closed by the army," he added.

 Protesters had gathered to demand Bitar's removal after the judge insisted on subpoenaing top officials in the blast probe.